netliferesearch/u4-no/README.md

 Relevant files when working with this pdf functionality:

-- `frontend/pages/publication.print.js`
+- `frontend/pages/publications/[slug]/print.js`
 - `frontend/style/print.scss`
 - `frontend/components/printSerializers.js`
+- `service-publication-pdf-builder/publication-pdf-handler.js`
+- `service-publication-pdf-builder/publication-pdf-preview-handler.js`
 - [DocRaptor documentation](http://docraptor.com/documentation/style)
+- To see DocRaptor logs, log into Heroku and click on the DocRaptor addon attached to the Heroku dyno.

+**Testing locally:**

-To make DocRaptor build pdfs while you're working locally you can use Ngrok to create a web accessible tunnel.
+To make DocRaptor build pdfs while you're working locally you can use Ngrok to create a web accessible tunnel (or some similar tunneling service).
 Once you have [Ngrok](https://ngrok.com/) running you can manually trigger pdf builds with:

 ```sh
 cd service-publication-pdf-builder/